 Thailand Vs Vietnam: 7 Differences You Might Not Know

 Vietnam and Thailand are very close together.
-They share a long border and a similar history, but culturally, they are very distinct.
 They speak different languages, eat different food, and enjoy uniquely independent heritages.
 If you’re considering vacationing in either place, it’s important to understand the differences and similarities before you decide on your destination.
 One thing is certain, in a battle of Thailand vs Vietnam the only winner is you.

 Both cuisines have been made world famous by the generations of emigrees that have set up shop in various communities around the world.
 However, individually they contain completely independent styles, flavors, and experiences.
 In Thailand, you’ll find worldwide staples like Pad Thai (Fried Noodles) or Papaya salad served in heaping portions.